nolanlawson/emoji-picker-element/CONTRIBUTING.md

 Since it's one big component, it's more readable if we split up the HTML/CSS/JS.
 Plus, we can lint the JS more easily that way.
 Plus, I like SCSS.

-### Why are TypeScript files separate?

-I don't really like writing TypeScript, but I appreciate the documentation and autocompletion it provides for consumers.
-I could just author the `.d.ts` files, but 1) I don't really know how to do that, and 2) `typedoc` seems to require TypeScript as input, not `.d.ts`.

-So, I just have a `types/` directory with some fake TypeScript files to generate the types and docs.
-Happy to revisit later if there's a better solution.

 ### Why are the built JS files at the root of the project?

 When publishing to npm, we want people to be able to do e.g. `import Picker from 'emoji-picker-element/picker'`.
 The only way to get that is to put `picker.js` at the top level.